bitcrowd/carbonite/README.md

 ### Fetching transactions

-The `Carbonite.Query.transactions/1` function constructs an `Ecto.Query` for loading `Carbonite.Transaction` records from the database, optionally preloading their included changes.
+The `Carbonite.Query.transactions/1` function constructs an `Ecto.Query` for loading `t:Carbonite.Transaction.t/0` records from the database, optionally preloading their included changes.
 The query can be further refined to limit the result set.

 ```elixir
 Carbonite.Query.transactions()